Activation of Windows if you are off campus for long periods

-When Windows 7 or Microsoft Office are used on campus, the activation happens automatically and is renewed every 7 days.
+When Windows is used on campus, the activation happens automatically and is renewed every 7 days.
 If you are not on campus when the renewal activation takes place, you will receive a pop-up notice after 180 days (on opening the application) informing you that activation is required.
-After this, Windows 7 will go into a reduced functionality mode and will require reactivation.
-Microsoft Office 2010 and Microsoft Office 2013 will go into notification mode and you will be presented with frequent reminders to activate.
+After this, Windows will go into a reduced functionality mode and will require reactivation.

 Activation away from campus